jdnichollsc/fruit-basket-project/README.md

 ## Overview

-The goal of this project is to test my understanding of core JS and React fundamentals.
+The goal of this project is to test the understanding of core JS and React fundamentals.

 ## Prompt